ALI-BOULHAJAT/FDF/README.md

-# fdf
+# `FdF` is a 3D Wireframe Viewer. **(macOS is only supported)**

 This project consists of graphically creating the schematic representation of a terrain in relief

 ### JULIA MAP